 On November 23, 1996, Chandler Police Department (CPD) became the seventh law enforcement agency in Arizona to be awarded accredited status by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-Agencies are reassessed every three years, and CPD has achieved re-accreditation upon each subsequent assessment since its first.
-The most recent accreditation assessment for CPD occurred in 2008.
+Agencies are reassessed every four years, and CPD has achieved re-accreditation upon each subsequent assessment since its first.
+The most recent accreditation assessment for CPD occurred in 2021.

 of its responsibilities.

 - Solidify interagency cooperation and coordination; and

 - Increase community and staff confidence in the agency.

 Some of the many benefits which law enforcement accreditation brings to the citizens of Chandler include:

 - Stronger defense against civil lawsuits;

 Most of Chandler’s neighboring law enforcement agencies are accredited thus providing a common ground for clear communication regarding cooperation, policies, and procedures.
 Accreditation represents the best in law enforcement in North America.